 These portals are not affiliated with rewards programs.
 You earn cash back for purchases you make.

 Probably the most well known cash back portal is Rakuten.
 It’s really easy to use, and even has it’s own Chrome browser extension to let you know automatically if you could earn cash back.
-If you’re interested in signing up, here’s a referral link that will get you $10 when you spend $25 or more in purchases connected to their portal.
+If you’re interested in signing up, here’s a referral link that will get you extra bonus money.

 Rewards Program Shopping Portals for Online Shopping